Endava/BEEQ/packages/bee-q-angular/README.md

 ### Add Bee-Q styles and assets

 > ❗️The icons SVG are shipped in a separate folder.
-Projects will need to include that folder in their build and try to make it in a certain way that it respond to: http://<domain>/svg
+Projects will need to include `node_modules/@bee-q/core/dist/bee-q/svg` in their build and try to make it in a certain way that it respond to: `http://<domain>/svg`

 ```json
 /** angular.json */